Corndel/DA4-WS4-PBI-NHS/README.md

 # Step 2 - New report
-Open up PowberBI and select "Blank report"
+Open up PowberBI and select `Blank report`

 ![alt text](image.png)

 # Step 3 - Import the data
 Select:
-1. Down arrow on "Get data" then
+1. Down arrow on `Get data` then
-1. "Text/CSV" from the sub menuThe navigate to the the downloaded hospital_activity_data.csv
+1.  `Text/CSV` from the sub menuThe navigate to the the downloaded hospital_activity_data.csv

 ![alt text](image-1.png)

 A PowerQuery Window will now open giving you an overview of the data.This data is clean and we can directly
-1. "Load" the data
+1.  `Load` the data
 Even though we know the data is clean it is a good idea to view the data, have a look through the columns and ensure you dont see any obvious errors.

 ![alt text](image-3.png)